 “I only know American style foxtrot,” she said.
-The host was impressed that she recognized it was a foxtrot and that she knew there was a difference in styles.
-He smiled broadly, took her in dance hold and moved off.
+It impressed the host she recognized it was a foxtrot and that she knew there was a difference in styles.
+He beamed, took her in dance hold and moved off.
 Slow, quick, quick.
-Jenna found that it did come back.
+Jenna found that it came back.
 They floated around the room effortlessly.
 This is what dancing is all about, she said to herself.
 It’s like flying.
 Just skimming along, free and easy.
 We’re like Fred and Ginger.
 Oh, how I have missed this.
-When the host returned her to her table he commented it was one of the best dances he’d had recently and hoped she would allow him to dance with her again in the future.
+When the host returned her to her table, he commented it was one of the best dances he’d had recently and hoped she would allow him to dance with her again later.
 She smiled and assured him he was welcome anytime.
 She felt like she was glowing.

 “Ooh.
 He likes you,” Joyce giggled.
 “And so debonair.
 Looks like Cary Grant.”

 After another song, a young man, upper twenties, their age, came to their table.
-He was quite cute and Jenna found his nervous look endearing.
+He was cute, and Jenna found his nervous look endearing.